forzavitale/forzavitale.github.io/_posts/2016-6-22-billboardproject.md

 ---
 layout: Billboard Chart Project
-title: Billboard Project
+title: Making the Chart: Neeeed a Liiiittle Patience? (...thanks, G'n'R)
 ---
-Wouldn't it be great to be able to predict Billboard song behavior??
+Wouldn't it be great if we could predict Billboard song behavior??

-Investigating the provided information -- which includes data on 317 different songs from the year 2000 -- we can study various relationships between variables.
-After some cleaning, we can see from these boxplots that songs tend to enter lower and then peak.
-This occurs, on average, after about seven weeks.
+We investigated the information provided -- which includes data on 317 different songs hitting the Billboard chart from the year 2000 -- and studied several relationships between independent variables.
+These variables are: song length, chart entry position, peak chart position, and weeks elapsed from entry until peak.
+After some cleaning, we can see from the box plots here below that songs tend to enter lower and then peak (instead of peaking and dropping off the chart, for example).
+Peak position is attained, on average, about seven weeks after entry on the chart.

 ![barplot](../images/billboardbar.png)

-Song length is, perhaps unsurprisingly due to human attention span and other factors, pretty normally distributed around four minutes just at a glance:
+Song length is -- perhaps unsurprisingly (due to human attention span and other factors such as commercial demand for radio airtime) -- pretty normally distributed around four minutes, just at a glance.
+We can see this nicely illustrated in the following histogram:

 ![barplot](../images/songhisto.png)